Blasio Vincent Ndale Esau Oriedo: Campaign against infectious disease

-He promoted and nurtured coordinated approaches, amongst healthcare practitioners and related bodies, to facilitate the most effective seamlessly integrated dispensary and operations of healthcare, socioeconomic, and other social welfare services.
-He was presciently cognizant of the adverse socioeconomic, sociocultural, and socio-ecological consequences of disease or injury on individuals, communities and civil infrastructures, or organizations.
-He effectively synergized with all key stakeholders, in a robust and dynamic interdisciplinary bilateral or multilateral partnership, via a wholesome stakeholder-engagement whose desired key outcome was to formulate and implement disease prevention initiatives that were evidence-based, and both practicable and transformative, tailored towards the target-population, and outcome-driven.
-These initiatives were performance indexed— vis-à-vis, delivering measurable performance.
+He coordinated approaches among healthcare practitioners and related bodies to manage the delivery of healthcare, socioeconomic, and social welfare services.
+He addressed the socioeconomic, sociocultural, and socio-ecological impacts of disease or injury on individuals, communities, and organizations.
+He worked with stakeholders in interdisciplinary partnerships to develop and implement disease prevention initiatives.
+These initiatives were intended to be evidence-based and tailored to the target population.
+Their performance was evaluated through measurable metrics.

 As of 1950 until his abrupt and inexplicable death in 1966, he is credited with stemming the tide of numerous endemic and pandemic diseases in the East and Central African regions and the Sudan; and a forfending of thousands of human lives.
 In 1959 he spearheaded an intensified malaria eradication campaign in the East African highlands that helped to reduce malaria epidemics in the region.

-Kala-azar (black fever) or visceral Leishmaniasis epidemic
+Visceral leishmaniasis epidemic

-In October 1952 the young BV Oriedo's skills were put to the test when he was tasked to lead efforts to stem a major epidemic outbreak of black fever disease in Kenya, and parts of Uganda.
-The epidemic had also manifested itself in the Sudan.
-Kala-azar (black fever) or visceral leishmaniasis is a deadly parasitic disease endemic to the tropics, subtropics, and southern Europe.
-He took a hands-on approach relocated himself to the remote hinterland outpost District Hospital and Public Health Office at Kitui in Kenya; the region hard-hit by the epidemic.
-He devised a savvy strategy to stem the tide of the epidemic, and saved thousands of lives.
+In October 1952, Oriedo led efforts to contain a visceral leishmaniasis outbreak in Kenya, parts of Uganda, and Sudan.
 In 1954 the disease was arrested.